liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 The user must in all cases supply the following Fortran routines:

-.. c:function:: SUBROUTINE FARKIFUN(T, Y, YDOT, IPAR, RPAR, IER)
+.. f:subroutine:: FARKIFUN(T, Y, YDOT, IPAR, RPAR, IER)

    Sets the YDOT array to :math:`f_I(t,y)`, the implicit portion of the right-hand side of the ODE system, as